fiskaltrust/release-notes/portal/portal-sprint-94.md

 <p style="text-align: center"><i>Claims management</i></p>

 <p style="text-align: justify">
 Depending on the assigned claims he will be able to do different operations inside the configuration management.
-With given configuration read permission user will be able only to show listed data (i.e. cashboxes, queues, helpers...).
+With given configuration read permission user will be able only to read listed data (i.e. cashboxes, queues, helpers...).
 To do write operations (i.e. create queue, edit cashbox, change configuration, rebuild configuration...) user will need to have configuration write permission.
 If user does not have permission for wanted action he will be redirected to warning page.
 </p>

 ![missing-claims](images/sprint-94/missing-claims.png)